solana-developers/solana-cookbook/docs/core-concepts/accounts.md

 - Accounts are used to store data
 - Each account has a unique address
-- Accounts have a max size of 10MB (10 Mega Bytes)
+- The current maximum size of the PDA account stands at 10 MB (10 Mega Bytes)
-- PDA accounts have a max size of 10MB (10 Mega Bytes)
+- During initialization, the PDA account size is restricted to a maximum of 10 KB (10 Kilo Bytes)
+- With each transaction, the account size can be increased by a maximum of 10 KB (10 Kilo Bytes)
 - PDA accounts can be used to sign on behalf of a program
 - Accounts size are fixed at creation time, but can be adjusted using [realloc](https://solanacookbook.com/references/programs.html#how-to-change-account-size)
 - Account data storage is paid with rent